Home » Water Quality » Well Water » 5 Reasons Why There is Sand in Your Well Water (And Solutions)

 Old Well

-How to fix old well shaft with sand debris:
+How to fix an old well shaft with sand debris:

-Unfortunately getting a new well shaft is the only viable solution.
-You can try to place a case around the shaft and isolate it that way, but a good casting will probably cost you as much as replacing the whole shaft.
-A good shaft will cost you about $7,500.
-The final price mainly depends on the type and diameter of your well.
+Getting a new well shaft is the only viable solution.
+You can try to place a case around the shaft and isolate it that way, but a good casing will probably cost you as much as replacing the whole shaft.
+A new shaft will cost you about $7,500, but the final cost depends on the type and diameter of your well.

 A new one-inch drop pipe will cost you anywhere from $135 to $400 per 100 feet.